Dame Street: Architecture

 The former Central Bank of Ireland headquarters, now known as Central Plaza, on Dame Street was built in 1975.
 It was initially higher than planning permission allowed, though this was retrospectively rectified.
 The new building was built on a parcel of land on which was a collection of Victorian and Georgian buildings including the Commercial Buildings.
 The Commercial Buildings dated from 1796, and were associated with the Ouzel Galley Society.
 This building also featured a paved courtyard which served as a pedestrian shortcut between Merchant's Arch and the Ha'penny Bridge beyond.
 Initially, planners wanted the facade of the building retained, but it was discarded, and eventually, a replica was constructed in the scheme.
 Commenting on the scheme in September 1972, Architects' Journal stated that the proposed building was "an exercise in how to do the greatest urban damage".
 The Bank left the premises in March 2017, and moved to North Wall Quay.

-In comparison, Northern Bank, retained the Italianate headquarters of the Hibernian Bank both the exterior and interior, with redevelopment taking place behind the streetscape.
+In comparison, Northern Bank, retained the Italianate headquarters of the Hibernian Bank in both the exterior and interior, with redevelopment taking place behind the streetscape.
 The Allied Irish Banks opposite the Olympia Theatre was designed by Thomas Deane in 1872 for the Munster & Leinster Bank and is based on the design of the Museum Building at Trinity College.
 The glass and cast iron canopy of the Olympia Theatre which extends out over the footpath is a prominent landmark on the street.
 The Montague Burton Building is a notable example of the Art Deco style on Dame Street, situated on the corner with South Great George's Street.
 It was constructed between 1929 and 1930 and designed by architect Harry Wilson.
 The ground level retail unit of this building is a large Spar shop and delicatessen.
 Due to its proximity to the gay pub and venue, The George, this Spar became known colloquially as the "Gay Spar".
 During the 2022 Pride celebrations in Dublin, the Spar officially adopted the name when it "came out" as the Gay Spar.

 The street features a modern square, Barnardos Square in front of Dublin Castle and to the side of City Hall.
 The site had been occupied by a row of shops, one of which was the birthplace of the square's namesake, Thomas John Barnardo.
 Before its redevelopment, the site had been cleared of the Georgian terrace of buildings which were demolished in the mid-1970s as part of a road-widening development.
 One of the surviving buildings from the block is the headquarters of the Sick and Indigent Roomkeepers' Society.
 In the 1980s there was a proposal to create a park on the site.